camba1/gotemp/README.md

     - Promotions
 - Auditing of all changes to the application data

-In it current incarnation (this is wip), this mono-repo uses the following stack as backend:
+In its current incarnation (this is wip), this mono-repo uses the following stack as backend:

 - `Golang` as its main implementation technology
 - `go-Micro` as the micro service framework